 We wish everyone the best and God’s blessings as we partner together for the expansion of His Kingdom.

 “As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.”
-1 Peter 2:4-5 (ESV) As we approach… Continue Reading
+1 Peter 2:4-5 (ESV) During the Thanksgiving… Continue Reading

 “There is great satisfaction in fulfilling God’s call in each of our lives, both individually and organizationally.
 We are His servants.”
 It’s that time of year again when life for many of us returns to normal patterns.
 Traffic increases, church attendance becomes steadier and the fourth quarter of the year is clearly in sight.
 At… Continue Reading